LosAlamosAl/losalamosal.me/content/posts/auto-deploy-lambda-layer.md

 ### Deploy a Specific Version of the Layer

 When deployed as above, the *latest* (or *most recent*) version of the source layer is installed.
 Recall that the source layer can have multiple semantic versions.
-You can use the CLI to see all the semantic version of a source layer as follows:
+You can use the CLI to see all the semantic versions of a source layer as follows:

 ```bash
 aws serverlessrepo list-application-versions           \